 Itching usually improves within 24–72 hours.
 Complete the full course for topicals even if symptoms resolve.

 OTC miconazole works well for most cases.
-The main advantages of a telehealth visit are an NP's review (to make sure it's actually yeast), access to a single-dose oral fluconazole pill, and a proper plan if your symptoms don't fit the usual pattern.
+The main advantages of a telehealth visit are clinician review, access to a single-dose oral fluconazole pill when appropriate, and a proper plan if your symptoms don't fit the usual pattern.

 Yeast — intense itching, thick white "cottage cheese" discharge, no odor.
 BV — thin gray-white discharge with fishy odor, minimal itching.
 UTI — burning with urination, urgency, frequency.
 Our intake asks about each symptom so we can get the diagnosis right.